HL7/fhir-us-ndh/input/pagecontent/exchange-ig.md

 (Note: our implementation will probably always gzip encode the content - as we are likely to store the processing files gzip encoded to save space in the storage system)

-Once all the needed files are downloaded, one should tell the server to cleanup, as detailed in the next section.
+Once all the needed files are downloaded, one should tell the server to clean_up, as detailed in the next section.

 #### Finishing the extract